deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 Here's a screenshot of the query editor with the above query:

 ![Azure Resource Graph Explorer](/assets/Posts/2024-01-19-Several-ways-to-explore-your-Azure-resources/azure-resource-graph-explorer-screenshot.png)

+If needed, I could refine the query to further filter down the results based on other resource properties.

 The portal allows you to download the query results as a CSV file, so they are easy to share with others.
 Also, unlike the PowerShell module and CLI, the Resource Graph Explorer is not scoped to a specific subscription at a time, so you can easily query across all of your subscriptions.